‘I hate it.’ Families frustrated with return to remote learning - NewsBreak

 “Look, we have no reason to think at this point that omicron is worse for children than previous variants,” Biden told reporters on Tuesday.
 “We know that our kids can be safe when in school.”

 But the reality for some districts is not so simple: Testing supplies have been scarce, and many districts face low vaccine uptake in their communities.
-In Detroit, just 44% of residents 5 and older have received a vaccine dose, compared with a statewide rate of 63%.Exposed to COVID?
-How long to quarantine, according to CDC guidelines
+In Detroit, just 44% of residents 5 and older have received a vaccine dose, compared with a statewide rate of 63%.COVID-19 in Arkansas: Third day in a row for new records in daily cases, hospitalizations increase

 In a letter to parents, Detroit Superintendent Nikolai Vitti said that in light of low vaccination rates among students and families, a return to the classroom would lead to “extreme levels of positive cases.”